samuelAnimates/Bootstrap-Portfolio/README.md

 # Basic-Portfolio
-First experiment with HTML and CSS to build a static webpage
+First experiment with Boostrap to build a static webpage